KrisTheNewest/grab-data/README.md

     // params below are optional: save on website hits
-    // display posts since a certain date new Date() // optional: a parseable date, string or object
+    // display posts since a certain date new Date(), // optional: a parseable date, string or object

-    // a map to store the timestamp of the latest post MapOfHandlesAndDates // optional: a Map object
+    // a map to store the timestamp of the latest post MapOfHandlesAndDates, // optional: a Map object
 )
 .then(posts => { // an array of objects (possibly empty)
     // an example of a single post: